Joe left a message with a store about an order he had placed a month ago. "Hey, I hate to bother you, but are there any updates on my order?"

 You probably know that for customers to continue to do business with you, value has to exceed price.
 By respecting your customers' expectations regarding time commitments you are taking a step toward building value for them in doing business with you.

-Examine how much consideration you demonstrate for your customers’ time and convenience.
+Examine how much consideration you demonstrate for your customers' time and convenience.
 Managing expectations and good communication are two big factors that show respect for your customer and are a major part of your effort to keep them coming back.
+You can fix this customer service issue easily.

 Maybe you didn't promise your customer a specific time, so you might think that you're not being held to one.
 Unfortunately, this is not true.
 When the customer gives you their order they are creating a promised delivery time in their own mind.
 Unfortunately, you have no idea what that time is, and so you are much more likely to be unable to meet that unspoken expectation.